 Endless delays and cost overruns for ongoing work answers the question of why construction projects fail.
 Add to which, inaccurate resource effort estimates cause you to either stretch your resources thinly or under-utilize your resources unscientifically.

 Siloed insights into available hours seep into planned bookings.
 When you’re unable to fit work into the effort bandwidth available, your crew would have to resort to working longer hours in potentially hazardous conditions, which compromises work quality as well as personal safety.
-Worse, a contractor’s billable hours would increase which in turn introduces labor overheads.
+Worse, a contractor’s billable hours would increase which in turn introduces labor cost overheads.

 The advent of resource management product tools with a business intelligence component,however, has improved the accuracy with which effort estimates are calculated.
 It contains advanced search filters that sorts out resource profiles by their full-time equivalents (FTE), location and skills utilized on previous projects.
 Not only does this information differentiate projects themselves from one another but also lets you understand how much time and skills were spent on both work and non-work activities.